 Organic Brandy Distillery

 Duncan Harris started his organic brandy distillery in 2008 when he had an excess of grapes.
-In the hot climate of the Swan Valley where the worlds best organic fortified wines are made, a brandy distillery is necessary to produce fortified wines.
+In the hot climate of the Swan Valley where the worlds best organic fortified wines are made, a brandy distillery is necessary to produce organic fortified wines.

 Harris Organic has two brandy stills.
 The first one is a 300L stainless pot still with a copper condenser.
 The capacity of the condenser is rated at 20kW.
 The pot is fired with wood, which is highly unusual these days.
 Most stills are gas fired or electric.
-The wood used provided by the vine arms pruned off with the chainsaw during the winter pruning.
+The wood used is provided by the vine arms pruned off with the chainsaw during the winter pruning.

 Bertha is the second still at Harris Organic.
-It is a 50 litre beer keg modified with a four inch triclover fitting to allow the column to fit on.
+It is a 50 litre beer keg modified with a four inch triclover fitting to allow the column to fit.
 The four inch hole allows for easy cleaning of the still too.
 The beer keg has legs welded to the base and an outlet with a drain valve.
 Attached is the 1.5 metre column that is made of 2 inch stainless steel tube filled with stainless steel pot scrubbers.
 The pot scrubbers add surface area for increased refluxing within the tower, this increases purity of the brandy spirit.
 Black foam insulation sleeve helps with efficiency of the still.
 On top of the column is attached a cross flow condenser.
-This two inch condenser was designed by Harry Jackson.
+This two inch condenser was designed by Harry Jackson in Queensland.